hapax/hapax.github.io/assets/bus.md

 The bus paradox applies to a schedule which does not repeat.
 Let us take $L, k \to \infty$ but leave $\lambda = L/k$ fixed.
+We represent this by an infinitely large circle, with a straight edge, in the image below.
 Then the expected waiting time is

 $$